Garbers leads California past Sacramento State 42-30 - NewsBreak

 Garbers leads California past Sacramento State 42-30

-BERKELEY, Calif. -- After opening the season with a couple of tight losses, California coach Justin Wilcox will take any sort of win — even if it was closer than he wanted against a lower-level team.
+BERKELEY, Calif.
+(AP) — After opening the season with a couple of tight losses, California coach Justin Wilcox will take any sort of win — even if it was closer than he wanted against a lower-level team.

 Chase Garbers threw for 288 yards and two touchdowns, Nikko Remigio returned the second-half kickoff for a score and Cal beat Sacramento State 42-30 Saturday for its first win of the season.